 - Residual volume (RV).
 This measures the amount of air in your lungs after you have exhaled completely.
 It can be done by breathing in helium or nitrogen gas and seeing how much is exhaled.

 If you want to know more about measuring your lung disease, talk to your doctor or do some research online.
-If you or a loved one is interested in stem cell therapy for lung disease, then contact us at the Lung Institute to learn more or call (800) 729-3065 today.
+If you or a loved one is interested in cellular therapy for lung disease, then contact us at the Lung Institute to learn more or call (800) 729-3065 today.